-Capacity and availability planning and monitoring for online services
+Availability planning and monitoring for online services

-It is important that connectivity between an organisation and their cloud service providers meets requirements for bandwidth, latency and availability.
-In support of this, an organisation and their cloud service providers should discuss the ability for resources to dynamically scale in response to a genuine spike in demand, including any authorised activities that can be undertaken to verify measures implemented to support such requirements, especially where a requirement for high availability exists.
-For example, an organisation and their cloud service providers may discuss whether dedicated communication links or connections over the internet will be used and whether any secondary communications links will provide sufficient capacity to maintain operational requirements should the primary communication link become unavailable.
+It is important that connectivity between an organisation and their cloud service providers meets requirements for bandwidth, latency and reliability.
+In support of this, an organisation and their cloud service providers should discuss any specific network requirements, performance characteristics or planned responses to availability failures, especially when a requirement for high availability exists.
+Furthermore, an organisation and their cloud service providers should discuss whether dedicated communication links or connections over the internet will be used and whether any secondary communications links will provide sufficient capacity to maintain operational requirements should the primary communication link become unavailable.

-Furthermore, capacity and availability monitoring should be performed in order to manage workloads and monitor the health of online services.
+Furthermore, capacity monitoring should be performed in order to manage workloads and monitor the health of online services.
 This can be achieved through continuous real-time monitoring of metrics, such as latency, jitter, packet loss, throughput and availability.
 In addition, feedback should be provided to cloud service providers when performance does not meet service level agreement targets.
 To assist with this, anomaly detection can be performed through network telemetry that is integrated into security monitoring tools.

-Control: ISM-1579; Revision: 2; Updated: Jun-23; Applicability: All; Essential Eight: N/A Cloud service providers' ability to dynamically scale resources in response to a genuine spike in demand is discussed and verified as part of capacity and availability planning for online services.
+Control: ISM-1579; Revision: 1; Updated: Dec-21; Applicability: All; Essential Eight: N/A Cloud service providers' ability to dynamically scale resources due to a genuine spike in demand or a denial-of-service attack is tested as part of capacity planning processes for online services.